effectfully/Eff/readme.md

 I.e. no higher effects except for the union of simple effects.

-So while a computation can't change the set of effects like in in Idris, it can change the resources.
+So while a computation can't change the set of effects like in Idris, it can change the resources.
 A canonical example is the indexed `State`:

 ```
 test : Eff (State , tt) (ℕ , tt) ℕ (λ n -> V.Vec Bool n , tt)